znxlwm/pytorch-MNIST-CelebA-cGAN-cDCGAN/README.md

 * CelebA dataset used gender lable as condition.

+* If you want to train using cropped CelebA dataset, you have to change isCrop = False to isCrop = True.

 * you can download
   - MNIST dataset: http://yann.lecun.com/exdb/mnist/
   - CelebA dataset: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html